JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot21.png)

 We could also change the size so that they're smaller.
-The exact size depends on how much data you have, but if you make it smaller than the default of 1.5, you might have better results.
+I've found that the exact size depends on how much data you're displaying, but if you make it smaller than the default of 1.5, you might have a slightly cleaner plot.
+I'll make mine about half the default size by adding `size = 0.75` within `geom_point`.

 ```r
 ggplot(my_vowels, aes(x = F2, y = F1, color = vowel, label = vowel)) +